-The changes imposed by the Act create an environment in which buyers and sellers now face a slim margin for error, as their competing interests are likely to diverge even further than before.
+Buyers and sellers now face a slim margin for error, as their competing interests are likely to diverge even further than before.
 For buyers, there are new opportunities to enhance economic returns; for sellers, there are heightened risks.

 Managing Director, Corporate Value Consulting